 Baltimore, Chicago, and Houston are projected to account for 50 percent (517 of 1041) of new homicides between 2014 and 2016. (page 8)But if the murder rate is up 30 percent, we'll have closer to 2,500 new murders.
 I do not understand.

 Also, these semi-annual "crime isn't up" reports from the Brennan Center have this odd habit of saying, "if we remove the cities where the increase is the greatest, the increase really isn't so great.
 (An odd statistical proposition, to say the least.)
 But let's play along and "pull a Brennan."
 Let's remove Chicago, Houston, and Baltimore because (I think) in terms of raw numbers, those cities have the greatest increase in homicides, 2014 - 2016 (roughly 240, 165 and 115, respectively).
 After we "pull a Brennan" we lose about 520 murders.
-That's a lot, but we'd still have close to 15,500 homicides this year, which would be a 2-year increase of 15 percent.
+That's a lot, but we'd still have close to 17,000 homicides in 2016, which would be a 2-year increase of 20 percent.
 And even that should be cause for alarm.